Skip to main content

 She has received more than 15 awards from the Council for Advancement and Support of Education (CASE) for excellence in alumni relations programming, marketing and communication and has presented sessions for CASE conferences and other professional alumni organizations.

-Since 2015, Minton has served as a member of the CASE District 3 Cabinet which oversees operations, programming and services in nine southeast states.
-She also served as a member of the district’s annual conferences conference planning committees from 2015 through 2021.
+From 2015 to 2023, Minton has served as a member of the CASE District 3 Cabinet which oversees operations, programming and services in nine southeast states.
+She also served as a member of the district’s annual conference planning committees from 2015 through 2021 and served as a conference co-chair in 2017.
 In addition to her higher education involvement, Minton serves as a member of the board of directors for Veranda Ministries, a program in Gallatin, Tennessee, that provides services and support for families affected by Alzheimer’s Disease, dementia or other debilitating medical issues.

 Minton holds a Bachelor of Arts degree in journalism and Master of Arts degree in communication and history from SFA.
 Prior to joining the SFA staff, she served as deputy director of public relations for a national military memorial foundation in Washington, D.C.